delve/prancing-walrus/README.md

 * make all config values read from env and default to configfile if not found
 * enable user updates. include failsafe for values out of bounds
 * in config the values pulled from env should be tested, if len == 0 panic
+* setup a sidechannel method to restart the host VM. consider ways to manage container version through it as well

 # Perms nded
 Scope: Bot